Stanisław Wielgus: Aftermath

-A day after the Wielgus resignation, Father Janusz Bielanski resigned as rector of Wawel Cathedral in Krakow.
+A day after the Wielgus resignation, Father Janusz Bielanski resigned as rector of Wawel Cathedral in Kraków.
 According to a local church spokesman, Bielanski's resignation was "in connection with repeated allegations about his cooperation with the secret services" of the Communist era.

 In February 2007 it emerged that Wielgus was preparing a court case to clear his name and would be represented by Marek Małecki, who recently succeeded in clearing the name of Małgorzata Niezabitowska, a former government press aide.
 Wielgus' guilt has already pronounced as beyond doubt by two independent historical committees.

 On 12 February 2007, Pope Benedict wrote a letter to Wielgus that said: "I hope you will be working again for the Church in Poland".

 In March 2007, the Polish newspaper Rzeczpospolita reported that Wielgus while Bishop of Plock failed to respond to reports that several of his priests were sexually abusing minors.
-Roman Marcinkowski, Auxiliary Bishop of Płock countered that official complaints had been lodged and said the charges were "fragmentary and based on gossip".
+Roman Marcinkowski, auxiliary Bishop of Płock, countered that official complaints had been lodged and said the charges were "fragmentary and based on gossip".